42mypark/little-penguin/README.md

 I learned about linux kernel ecosystem, linux kernel module programming, and others.

 ### Assignment 00
-- build a local version of linux kernel named with your nickname.
+- build a local version of linux kernel and name it with your nickname.

 ### Assignment 01
 - create a 'hello world' kernel module.

 ### Assignment 02
-- build a extra version of linux kernel named with 'thor_kernel'.
+- build a extra version of linux kernel named 'thor_kernel'.
-- commit the above changes and make it a patch.
+- commit the above changes and create a patch.

 ### Assignment 03 & 08
-- fix the given code to conform linux kernel coding style.
+- fix the provided code to conform linux kernel coding style.

 ### Assignment 04
-- detect a usb keyboard and load a simple keyboard module automatically with udev.
+- identify a usb keyboard and automatically load a simple keyboard module with udev.

 ### Assignment 05
 - create a simple misc device driver.
 - implement the read and write functions.
-- the misc device node should show up in /dev/fortytwo.
+- ensure that the misc device node appears in /dev/fortytwo.

 ### Assignment 07
 - learn what debugfs is and how to use it.